antoniogarrote/rdfstore-js/README.md

 ##Installation

-To use the library in a node.js application there is available a [package](http://search.npmjs.org/#/rdfstore) that can be installed using the NPM package manager:
+To use the library in a node.js application, there is available a [package](http://search.npmjs.org/#/rdfstore) that can be installed using the NPM package manager:

     $npm install rdfstore

 It is also possible to use rdfstore-js in a web application being executed in a browser.
-There is [minimized version](https://github.com/antoniogarrote/rdfstore-js/blob/master/dist/browser/rdf_store_min.js) of the library in a single Javascript file that can be linked in any HTML document.
+There is [minimized version](https://github.com/antoniogarrote/rdfstore-js/blob/master/dist/browser/rdf_store_min.js) of the library in a single Javascript file that can be linked from a HTML document.

 ##Building